 82. “Hitting mid-court volleys (I play a lot of doubles) with pace and depth.
 Should I hit a swinging volley?”

 – The swinging volleys are great and I personally like to use them a lot in my doubles matches (and singles too).
 The key is to time your swing and make contact with the ball chest- or shoulder-high.
 If the ball drops below net level don’t think about hitting a drive volley…

-83. “I play doubles mostly and I believe I have every aspect of the game except being able to volley from mid court.
+83. “I play doubles mostly and I believe I have every aspect of the game except being able to volley from mid-court.
 Hence, my serve and volleys are not that effective unless I get closer to the net such as midway into the service box.
-This is not always possible given that sometimes the ball comes back at my feet right after I land into the court.
+This is not always possible given that sometimes the ball comes back at my feet right after I land on the court.
 What should I do?”

 – You can do the following: